dahadaller/amsterdam/index.md

 **GVB is only for transit by metro/bus/tram inside of Amsterdam.** [GVB](https://www.gvb.nl/) has an  [iPhone App](https://apps.apple.com/nl/app/gvb-reis-app/id1544439867) and [Android App](https://play.google.com/store/apps/details?id=nl.gvb.reizigersapp&hl=en&gl=US) (you can set the language in the app to English) that provide directions and alerts, and you can also use [Google Maps](https://www.google.com/maps) to find directions.

-The GVB is one way you can get around Amsterdam, if you don't have a bike.
-These trains only travel inside the city of Amsterdam.
+GVB metro trains only travel inside the city of Amsterdam.
 They look like this:

 <img src="images/1920px-Metro_Amsterdam_M5_Kraaiennest_4.jpeg" alt="Metro" style="zoom:30%;"/>

 GVB also operates the trams, which run on top of the street amongst cars, bikes, and pedestrians.
 With a GVB day pass, you can also board them.
 Trams have more routes in Amsterdam, and can sometimes get you closer to where you need to be than the Metro.
+But, trams are much slower.
 They look like this:

 <img src="images/tram_amsterdam_gvb-1030x501.jpg" alt="Metro" style="zoom:60%;"/>